Legendgreat/setting-up-albw-ap/README.md

 ### Dumping a valid patchable ROM

-This guide does not condone piracy, and as such will not help with finding illicit ROMs, so instead we will focus on dumping a legal game from 3DS hardware.
+This guide does not condone piracy, and as such will not help with finding illicit ROMs.
+Instead we will focus on dumping a legal game from 3DS hardware.

 The ROM we need should be in the _North America_ region.
 If you already have a ROM, you can quickly see if it's of North American region by opening up Azahar and adding an application directory pointing to the ROM.
 Under "Region" it should say "North America", if it doesn't, you will need a different ROM.